Back to home page click here

 - Except at the extremes of wealth, lifestyles are more similar.

-- Class does not determine voting intention so much as values, trust and competence.
+- Class does not determine voting intention so much as values, trust, competence and (in Scotland) nationalism).

 In the British political system, there is a broad consensus between the major parties on: